justinknguyen/BeatBind/README.md

 ### Why Are My Settings Not Saving?

-You most likely extracted the BeatBind folder into a location where it requires Administrator privileges, such as the Program Files folder.
-Place the BeatBind folder into a different location, or try running the app in Admin mode.
+You most likely extracted the BeatBind folder into a location where it requires Administrator privileges, such as the `Program Files` folder.
+Place the BeatBind folder into a different location, or try running the app in admin mode.

 ### How Do I Update The App?